Sydney Cove (1796 ship): Grounding and survival

-Salvage
+Rescue and salvage

 The schooner Francis and the sloop Eliza were dispatched to Preservation Island to collect the people remaining there and salvage the ship's cargo.
 While waiting for rescue, the survivors had lived on the local short-tailed shearwaters, also called Australian muttonbirds, and built rough shelter for themselves.

+The survivors also ate – and named – the Cape Barren goose.
+The name derives from the south-eastern promontory (cape) of the island now known as Cape Barren Island, which had been named by Tobias Furneaux in 1773.

-But Sydney Cove was damaged in May by heavy westerly gales, making it impossible to save her.
+However, Sydney Cove was damaged in May by heavy westerly gales, making it impossible to save her.

-On the return journey, Francis and Eliza became separated and Eliza was wrecked, with the loss of her crew and eight of the Sydney Cove survivors.
+On the return journey, Francis and Eliza became separated, and Eliza was wrecked, with the loss of her crew as well as eight of the Sydney Cove survivors.
 Francis made a further salvage voyage in December and again in January 1798.
 Matthew Flinders was aboard the third voyage, assigned to make geographical observations.
 He noted petrels and seals, and located and named the Kent Group of islands.

 At the same time, George Bass was on his whaleboat voyage, following the coast of the mainland, and he had thought to make for Sydney Cove to replenish his provisions, but leaks in his boat prevented him setting that course.
 He did, however, encounter a group of escaped convicts marooned on an island.
-They, too, had been making for the wrecked ship with the false hope of re-floating her and making good their escape.
+They, too, had been making for the wrecked ship with the false hope of re-floating her and escaping.

-Bass Strait
+Legacy

 When the master of Sydney Cove reached Sydney, he reported that the strong south-westerly swell and the tides and currents suggested that the island was in a channel linking the Pacific and southern Indian Ocean.
-The Governor of New South Wales, John Hunter wrote to Joseph Banks in August 1797 that it seemed certain the strait existed.
+The Governor of New South Wales, John Hunter, wrote to Joseph Banks in August 1797 that it seemed certain the strait existed.

 The salvage team also collected and preserved a wombat, which they forwarded to England for scientific observation, and observed colonies of seals.
-Soon after, seal hunters were active in the area.
+Seal hunters became active in the area soon afterwards.

+The Cape Barren goose retains its common name, ascribed by the survivors of Sydney Cove.